 When I was growing up, I was quite innocent.
-People tried to take advantage of me because they assumed this innocence meant I was unintelligent.
+People tried to take advantage of me because they assumed innocence meant I was unintelligent.
 Perhaps I wasn’t the smartest person, but I knew enough early on in my life to differentiate between good and bad.

-People have inferiority complexes because they work for companies that have the same condition.
+People have an inferiority complex because they work for companies that have the same condition.
 Most businesses are driven by fear – fear of not making sufficient profits, fear of upsetting stakeholders, fear of losing market share.
 This inferiority complex is then transferred to employees who are constantly afraid of being reprimanded and losing their jobs.

 Most people and businesses are driven by material rewards.
 We believe that if we make a lot of money, then we can buy an expensive house and a fancy car.
 This is all done to fill a void in us.
 But we are never satisfied.
 The more we acquire, the bigger the void becomes.
 We keep chasing things believing they will satisfy us.
-But the only thing that happens is the void within us becomes larger.
+But the only thing that happens, is the void within us becoming larger.

 Not only is this good for everyone’s mental well-being, but it also benefits the bottom line.
 Many studies have shown that happy employees are more productive.
 This, in turn, is good for the overall organization.

 Everyone wants to have a job they love and where they can fulfil their passion.
 Going to work every day knowing that you are only satisfying someone else’s desires can be soul-crushing and inevitably leads to the downfall of the entire organization.

 That is why it is so important for companies to recognize that working from the heart and infusing compassion into everything is vital for complete fulfilment.